Discord offers a lot of features that help control and improve sound quality. One such feature is the ability to test your voice or mic on Discord.

 How to test voice on device

-You can also test your voice using the settings for your device.
+You can also test your voice using the settings for your device – in this example, we’re using a standard Windows laptop to test the microphone.

 Open your device settings by pressing Windows-key + I. Then, select the ‘sound’ option to access the sound settings.
 You can also access these settings by searching for ‘sound’ in the Start Menu, and selecting the ‘open’ option.